18F/18f.gsa.gov/_posts/2016-11-25-what-18f-is-thankful-for-this-thanksgiving.md

 - thanksgiving
 - how we work
 - culture
 excerpt: Like all Federal employees, we don't work on Thanksgiving.
-We do work on the day after, though and this year we thought we'd pause to take a moment and reflect.
+We do work on the day after, though, and this year we thought we'd pause to take a moment and reflect.
 Here are a few things that we're thankful for, what brings meaning to our lives, and what brings us to work every day.
 image: /assets/blog/join-us/18F-IRL-2016.jpg
 ---